Timeline from 1G to 5G: A Brief History on Cell Phones

 Although being a revolutionary technology at the time, 1G suffered major drawbacks from today’s standards.
 Listening to somebody over a 1G network was difficult due to the low sound quality.
 Coverage was also shoddy, with large amounts of static noise and background crackling.
 No roaming support was provided either.
 Security didn’t exist over a 1G channel because there was no encryption, meaning anybody with a radio scanner could drop in on a call.
 Download speed over 1G was also incredibly slow and only reached around 2.4kbps.

 Although progressive for its time, 1G still had a lot of room for growth.

 According to Wikipedia, Russia has the only 1G cellular network still in operation.

-Following the success of 1G, 2G launched on the Global System for Mobile Communications (GSM) in Finland during 1991.
+Following the success of 1G, 2G launched on the Global System for Mobile Communications (GSM) in Finland in 1991.

-The 2G network also allowed us to transfer bits of data from one phone to another, enabling access to media content on cellphones such as ring tones.
+The 2G network also allowed us to transfer data bits from one phone to another, enabling access to media content on cellphones such as ring tones.
 Because we could now transfer data, 2G also gave us some basic smartphone functionality.

-However, that wasn’t the most state-of-the-art benefit that this data transfer feature provided.
-In fact, with 2G’s data transferring, it completely changed the way that we could communicate by introducing text messages (SMS) and multimedia messages (MMS) as new forms of communication.
+However, that wasn’t the most state-of-the-art benefit of this data transfer feature.
+In fact, 2G’s data transferring completely changed how we communicate by introducing text messages (SMS) and multimedia messages (MMS) as new forms of communication.

 “Candy bar phones” also became popular during the 2G era, with Nokia in the lead producing popular cellphones such as the Nokia 3210.